outcomesinsights/generalized_data_model/README.md

 | quantity            | int    | Sometimes quantity is reported in claims data for procedures                          |

 ## encounters
-- Represents an encounter between a patient and one provider in a particular place of service
+- Represents an encounter between a patient and one provider in a particular place of service (on a single day?)
 - Can be pointed to by multiple clinical, detail, and exposure records
 - Vocabularies
     - Place of service